 Accruing Bank Fees

-Americans paid $15 billion in overdraft fees last year, according to data released by the Consumer Financial Protection Bureau (CFPB).
-That doesn’t mean that people are spending outlandishly.
-Simply overdrawing on your bank account by a few dollars could slap you with an overdraft fee or a non-sufficient funds (NSF) fee.
+Americans paid $15 billion in overdraft and bounced check fees in 2016, according to data released by the Consumer Financial Protection Bureau.
+That doesn’t mean people are spending outlandishly.
+Simply overdrawing on your bank account by a few dollars could slap you with an overdraft fee or a non-sufficient funds fee.
 As an example, Wells Fargo charges $35 for each NSF.

-ATM fees are another type you can avoid simply by using the ATMs in your banking network.
+ATM fees are another type of fee that you can avoid simply by using the ATMs in your banking network.
 You should also strive not to pay a monthly maintenance fee on your account.
-Most banks make it easy to avoid by meeting particular requirements.
+Most banks make it easy for you to avoid maintenance fees by setting certain requirements.

 Neglecting to Use Gym Memberships

-Cut Fat and Costs: 10 Cheap Fitness Apps to Replace Your Gym Membership
+Cut Fat and Costs: 10 Best Fitness Apps to Replace Your Gym Membership

 Whether you follow the latest fashion, beauty or food trends, there’s likely a subscription service for you.
 In fact, today’s society seems obsessed with subscriptions, with companies such as Blue Apron, Plated and ShoeDazzle becoming household names.

-As you know, subscriptions mean you pay a monthly fee.
-Although most of these companies charge under $50 per month, pricing does vary with frequency and quantity.
+Subscriptions mean you pay a monthly fee.
+Although most of these companies charge under $50 per month, pricing can vary with frequency of delivery and item quantity.

 Staying Connected to Cable

-The average American’s cable TV bill is $103.10 a month, according to a recent study by Leichtman Research Group.
-And the cable companies are continuously upping pricing, along with fees for equipment, HD and other associated services.
-Unfortunately, most people aren’t using the cable service enough to make that amount worth the investment — and perhaps you’re one of them.
+The average American’s cable TV bill is $106 a month, according to a recent study by Leichtman Research Group.
+And cable companies are continuously increasing pricing, along with fees for equipment, high definition and other associated services.
+Unfortunately, most people aren’t using their cable service enough to make that amount worth the investment — perhaps you’re one of them.

 So, what are your alternatives?
 Consider breaking up with your cable service and getting your TV from the internet with services like Netflix, Hulu, Amazon Prime or HBO Now.
-The costs of these services are a fraction of cable.
+The costs of these services are a fraction of cable’s price tag.